 Bearss Lemon Tree

 Compared to the typical varieties, Bearss lemons are tarter, sour, and juicier.
-They also contain less seeds, making them great for juicing.
+They also contain fewer seeds, making them great for juicing.
 High levels of lemon oil are sought since they are utilized in baking.

 Because of its strong growth and near-thornlessness, the tree was formerly known as the ‘Sicily.’
 The ‘Bearrs’ lemons have a lot of juice in them, and it’s of a high grade.